 Illinois courts treat child support in paternity cases largely the same as they do in divorce cases.
 However, there are two key exceptions.
 Both arise from the assumption that in a divorce, the father contributed to the care of the child during the marriage.
 This may not be the case in a paternity suit.

 The first exception is that in paternity suits, the court may order the father to pay for the mother’s birthing and hospital expenses.
 This is only possible if the child is less than two years old at the time of the suit.

 The second exception concerns retroactive child support, which is rarely awarded in a divorce.
 In paternity cases, on the other hand, child support may be ordered retroactively, all the way back to the child’s birth.
 Retroactive child support may be awarded at any time until the child turns 20 years old.

 Although establishing a paternal relationship in Illinois may also require a parent to pay child support, entering a VAP will not automatically guarantee the father any rights to child custody or visitation.
 These matters, known in Illinois as “decision-making responsibilities” and “parenting time,” are determined by the court.

 Legal Counsel from Paternity Lawyers in Peoria IL

 Establishing parentage can be a stressful and emotional process.
 However, it is important to protect your child’s rights and your legal rights as a parent.
 For the best results possible in your paternity matter, enlist the services of a strong and caring advocate.

-The skilled paternity lawyers at Schierer & Ritchie help Peoria parents secure their natural parental rights and provide legal counsel at every step of the paternity process.
+The skilled paternity lawyers in Peoria IL at Schierer & Ritchie help Peoria parents secure their natural parental rights and provide legal counsel at every step of the paternity process.
 To contact a Peoria family law and paternity lawyer, call the law offices of Schierer & Ritchie today at (866) 248-8005.